 My personal preference is to stay at Causeway Bay area.
 It’s nice, convenient and close to major sites in Hong Kong.

 Below are hotels I’ve personally stayed at in Hong Kong.
 Yes, I’ve stayed at a lot of hotels here since I visited Hong Kong quite often for work.

 Thanks to Skyscanner, I was put up at the chic Mira Moon Hotel, which has become my favorite boutique hotel in Causeway Bay.
 The location is very strategic, close to the tram line, Causeway Bay MTR and the harbor to catch Star Ferry.
 The breakfast was also amazing and the room itself is very spacious, especially for Hong Kong standard.

 However, the star of the entire experience is the bathroom in this hotel:

-The fact that it has a bath tub already makes it super special in my book.
-I haven’t seen this in any other hotels that I’ve stayed in Causeway Bay (and i’ve stayed in 3 other hotels), where space is scarce so most hotels would just have a small shower.
-I definitely took advantage of soaking myself in hot bath while watching the sparkly skyline of Hong Kong, which can be seen from the huge window next to the tub.
+The fact that it has a bathtub already makes it super special in my book.
+I haven’t seen this in any other hotels that I’ve stayed in Causeway Bay (and I’ve stayed in 3 other hotels), where space is scarce so most hotels would just have a small shower.
+I definitely took advantage of soaking myself in a hot bath while watching the sparkly skyline of Hong Kong, which can be seen from the huge window next to the tub.